We have included on this page the questions which crop up most regularly from potential applicants.

 We expect you to apply within the limits of the various programmes:

 - Major Grants: between £10,000 and £50,000 for a single year.
 Multi-year grants are between £10,000 up to £100,000 over 3-years and no more than £50k can be applied for in any given year over a 3 year period.
 You can only apply for 50% of the cost of a salary or total annual running costs.
 You do not have to secured the remaining 50% but we will want to know you have a feasible plan for raising the rest of the funds.
 Ideally, you should not plan to cover all the remaining amount from your unrestricted reserves.
 We want you to create a broad portfolio of funders so you are not over-reliant on Trusthouse (or any other funder) for essential costs.

 - Small Grants: between £2,000 and £10,000 for one year only.
 You cannot apply for more than 50% of the total cost of the work/salary/running costs you are seeking from us.

 We do not really have an ‘average’ grant, each application is considered in accordance to its financial need.

 We were set up last year and don’t have annual accounts yet: can we apply?

 No, we are sorry we only consider applications from organisations which have at least 1 year’s annual accounts.

 We are a CIC (or other not for profit organisation): can we apply?

-Yes.
-As well as registered charities, we accept applications from CICs, social enterprises, industrial and provident societies, voluntary organisations (which have a constitution and bank account).
+We accept applications from registered charities, social enterprises, industrial and provident societies, voluntary organisations (which have a constitution and bank account).
 If you don’t have a registration number from a regulatory authority, there is a question on the application form asking you to confirm your organisation is resident in the UK for tax purposes.
 We require this to comply with financial reporting standards.
 If you cannot confirm this statement, we are not able to consider your application.